 Many individual photographers who only perform services every once in a while think they don’t need any insurance because they aren’t an official business or aren’t at risk because they only perform services for friends and family.
 This is incorrect because not only is your equipment at stake, but also your clients, even if they're family, will likely want financial protection in case something goes wrong while you're working.
 To truly be protected and have peace of mind in your endeavors, you should find an insurance policy that works for you and your business.

 The list of the specialty types of photographers that need insurance includes:

 How We Chose the Best Photography Insurance

 We looked at more than 18 of the best insurance companies to determine what their coverage options look like for photographers and videographers.
 We compared factors such as coverage options, whether they focus on photographers, how much each policy or add-on costs, and what current customers have to say.
-With this information, we narrowed the list to our top seven photography insurance providers.
+With this information, we narrowed the list to our top five photography insurance providers.

 Trustpilot.
 "Thimble Is Rated ‘Excellent’ with 4.7/5 on Trustpilot."
 Accessed Jan.
 15, 2021.